karthikeya-2005/Machine-Learning-lab/README.md

 3) support vector machines in python from start to finish
 4) navie bayes 101 : resume selection with machine learning
 5) linear regession with python
-6) python for data visualization : matplotlib & seaborn
-7) create interactive dashboards with streamlit and python
+6) create interactive dashboards with streamlit and python

 Deeplearning.ai
 1) Agentic AI